Blink-182 reunites with Tom DeLonge for new music, world tour

-Blink-182, one of the most commercially successful pop-punk bands of all time, announced on Tuesday that singer, guitarist, and founding member Tom DeLonge is reunited with the band ahead of a new single set to be released on Friday, October 14.
+Blink-182, one of the most commercially successful pop-punk bands of all time, announced on Tuesday that singer, guitarist, and founding member Tom DeLonge is reunited with the band ahead of a new single set to be released on Friday, KFDX reports.

 The band also announced on Tuesday an upcoming world tour that will begin in March 2023 and teased a new album, all with DeLonge involved.